The Ultimate Grandmillennial Style Guide

 Don’t forget the textiles!
 Needle point is no longer just for your grandma!
 Textiles are huge in grand millennial style from needlepoint pillows to toile sheets to pleated lampshades to floral rugs.
 The right textiles can complement the overall look of your space while also making it feel welcoming and comforting.

-Personalizing Your Grand Millennial Space
+Personalizing Your Grandmillennial Space

 The true beauty of grand millennial style lies in its ability to be personalized.
 It's about creating a space that reflects your own individual taste and history.